-Because quantitative traits such as gene expression profiles can be sensitive to genetic background, we created a newly isogenic subline of $w^{1118}$ (isoCJ1), which was itself derived from Canton-S wild type as an inbred line many years ago (46).
-To generate the isogenic strain, we used ten-generations of single male and female sibling crosses to generate 10 independent isogenic strains.
+Because quantitative traits such as gene expression profiles can be sensitive to genetic background, we created a newly isogenic subline of w^{1118} (isoCJ1), which was itself derived from Canton-S wild type as an inbred line many years ago (Yin et al. 1994).
+To generate the isogenic strain, we used tengenerations of single male and female sibling crosses to generate 10 independent isogenic strains.
 MJ2 was selected based on its ability to form comparable olfactory short-term memory performance to the parental strain in the standard Pavlovian task (Figure S1).
-The nuclear envelope epitope tagged transgene $P\{5XUAS-unc84::2XGFP\}$ attP40, the pJFRC28 strain $P\{10XUAS-IVS-GFP-p10\}$ attP2 and each of the split-GAL4 inserts were backcrossed into this new MJ2 wild type strain for five generations to equilibrate each to this isogenic background.
-For each split-GAL4 combination, we separately backcrossed the GAL4 activating domain and DNA-binding domain components, and then combined the two hemi-drivers as a split-GAL4 line in the MJ2 background thereafter using standard balancer chromosomes that had themselves been equilibrated to the MJ2 strain.
-The UAS-G2R-2 $P\{5XUAS-myr::GFP-V5-p2A-His2B::mCherry-HA\}$ reporter strain was generated using standard approaches.
-Flies were cultured on standard fly food at 25°C.
+The nuclear envelope epitope tagged transgene P{5XUAS-unc84::2XGFP}attP40, the pJFRC28 strain P{10XUAS-IVS-GFP-p10}attP2 and each of the split-GAL4 inserts were backcrossed into this new MJ2 wild type strain for five generately backcrossed the GAL4 activating domain and DNA-binding domain components, and then combined the two hemi-drivers as a split-GAL4 line in the MJ2 background thereafter using standard balancer chromosomes that had themselves been equilibrated to the MJ2 strain.
+The UAS-WM P{5XUAS-myr::GFP-V5-p2A-His2B::mCherry-HA} reporter strain was generated using standard approaches (Chang et al. 2018).
+Flies were cultured on standard cornmeal food using the standard cornmeal recipe from Bloomington stock center.
+Food was supplemented with antibiotics.

-For imaging to characterize expression with each split-GAL4 strain that had been reconstituted in the MJ2 background, we used 2-5 day old male flies.
-For RNA-seq sample preparation, each split-GAL4 line was crossed to the $P\{5XUAS-unc84::2XGFP\}$ attP40.
-2-5 day old adult progeny for each genotype were collected and frozen in liquid nitrogen.
+For imaging to characterize expression with each split-GAL4 strain that had been reconstituted in the MJ2 background, we used 2 - 5 day old male flies.
+For RNA-seq sample preparation, each split-GAL4 line was crossed to the P{5XUAS-unc84::2XGFP}attP40.
+2 - 5 day old adult progeny for each genotype were collected and frozen in liquid nitrogen between 10 am and 7 pm.